-Many, many years ago when I was in middle school, there was a overwhelming boom of boba cafes that opened in Southern California.
-It was the new fad, smoothies, milk teas, and coffee drinks filled with sweet tapioca pearls.
-It's been quite a while since it became popular but I still enjoy my boba at least once a week.
+Many, many years ago, there was an overwhelming boom of boba cafes that opened in Southern California.
+It was a new trend.
+It's been several years but they are still just as popular now.
 The best boba spot will not only have chewy, sweet, perfectly cooked tapioca but great drinks to go with it.
-I have my usual drinks that I order, such as matcha tea and taro smoothie, but nowadays my go-to drink is rose milk tea.
+I have the usual drinks that I order, such as matcha tea and taro smoothie, but nowadays, my go-to drink is rose milk tea.
 The beverage has a slight floral hint with a beautiful pink tint and just the right amount of sweetness.
-After I purchased rosewater syrup last week for rosewater blueberry waffles, I knew I had to make the tea at home.
+After I purchased rosewater syrup last week for another recipe, I knew I had to make the tea at home.
 Now I can make my own batch at home anytime I want!

 - 16 oz hot water

-- Soak tapioca pearls in cold water for 20 minutes.
+- Soak tapioca pearls in cold water for 30 minutes.
 Drain.
-Boil 4 cups water in a medium pot.
+Boil 4 cups of water in a medium pot.
 Remove from heat and add tapioca pearls, stirring constantly for 1 minute.
 Drain and rinse in cold water to stop the cooking process.

 **Helpful tips and common mistakes

-To prepare the tapioca pearls, soak in water for 30 minutes.
-You can choose to add 1 tbsp sugar to the water if you want a sweeter beverage.
+To prepare the tapioca pearls, soak them in water for 30 minutes.
+You can choose to add 1 tablespoon sugar to the water if you want a sweeter beverage.
 Make sure not to soak for any longer than 30 minutes or else the tapioca will become mushy.